ankane/strong_migrations/README.md

 ### Adding a foreign key (Postgres) [master]

 New foreign keys are validated by default.
-This acquires an `AccessExclusiveLock`, which is [expensive on large tables](https://travisofthenorth.com/blog/2017/2/2/postgres-adding-foreign-keys-with-zero-downtime).
+This acquires an `AccessExclusiveLock`, which can be [expensive on large tables](https://travisofthenorth.com/blog/2017/2/2/postgres-adding-foreign-keys-with-zero-downtime).
 Instead, validate it in a separate migration with a more agreeable `RowShareLock`.

+This approach is documented by Postgres to have “[the least impact on other work](https://www.postgresql.org/docs/current/sql-altertable.html).”

 For Rails 5.2+, use: